 What can you do if you think you have hidden hearing loss?

-If you think you may have a hidden hearing loss, reach out to us at Fidelity Hearing Centers or your local hearing specialist today.
+If you think you may have a hidden hearing loss, reach out to us at Fidelity Hearing Center or your local hearing specialist today.
 Remember to let your audiologist know your symptoms, and that you are concerned that your hearing loss may be “hidden”.
 It is important to understand your hearing abilities – and know the common warning signs for hearing loss – both hidden or otherwise.
 Reach out to our friendly team today to schedule your hearing test and to meet with our knowledgeable audiologist.